-4 sem hrs cr (3 hours lecture-3 hours laboratory)This calculus-based course is intended for science and engineering students.
+This calculus-based course is intended for science and engineering students.
 Subjects covered include electricity and magnetism, light and optics, and selected topics from modern physics.
-Prerequisite: Documented eligibility for collegiate level English; PHYS 2110.(Formerly PHY 2320)
+Prerequisite: Exemption from and completion of ENGL 0810, READ 0810 and PHYS 2110.

 PHYS 2990 - Topics in Physics